GearHost/Docs/docs/connect-to-a-mssql-database.md

-#Connecting to a SQL database using SQL Server Management Studio (SSMS)
+#Connect to a MSSQL database
 This article covers 3 steps needed to connect to your hosted MSSQL database.

 ###Install SQL Server Management Studio 2016 (SSMS)